ThomasB013/DMProject/Matrix/README.md

 2. It is mainly for exercise.
 3. All size changing functionalities (push_back, operator=, pop_back) are protected.
 This will allow matrix (which has my_vec<my_vec<T>>) to make a my_vec<T>& operator[](size_type i) without worring about the user changing the size of single rows.
+4. MIN_SIZE and GROWING_RATIO are constants that determine initializing and push_back.
+Make sure that ground(MIN_SIZE * GROWING_RATIO) > MIN_SIZE.
+If this is not the case the vector might be stuck when pushing back in a full vector of size MIN_SIZE.

 Regarding mem_base.h:
 1. This is based on page 397 (section 13.6.2) of C++ Programing by Bjarne Stroustrup.
 2. We know hold the last element and total for each row in our matrix.
 This is double.
 I still keep this because it allows for easier function and smaller scope, hence the code is easier.
 3. In the = operator for R-value reference we assume that the destructor will get called, hence we don't need to call the destructor on other.
+The same goes for My_vec.
+If someone is smart enough to call std::move, then that person should also be smart enough to call the destructor, which is public, if they wanted to have the memory freed.